Last Updated on July 2, 2026 by Daniel Globe

 E-Ticket Number Basics

-An e-ticket number is your ticket’s unique 13-digit ID, while a PNR is the alphanumeric booking reference that tracks your itinerary and a flight number identifies the specific flight you’re taking.
+An e-ticket number is your ticket’s unique 13-digit ID, while a PNR is the shorter alphanumeric booking reference that tracks your itinerary, and a flight number identifies the flight you’re taking.

-For digital convenience, airlines store your ticket information online, so you don’t need paper to manage your trip.
-Still, you’ll need a boarding pass to board.
+Airlines store this record digitally, so you don’t need paper to manage your trip, though you’ll still need a boarding pass to board.

 PNR And Booking Codes

 Once you’ve confirmed the 13-digit e-ticket number, the next code to know is the PNR, or Passenger Name Record.
-This ten-digit alphanumeric code holds your itinerary and supports PNR usage when you manage your trip with confidence.
+This six-character alphanumeric code (letters and digits, like ABC123) holds your itinerary in the airline’s reservation system.

 Your e-ticket identifies the ticket you bought; your PNR helps the airline find and update the reservation.
-Booking references and PNRs often look similar, and people use them interchangeably, but they don’t do the same job.
+Booking references and PNRs often look similar, and people use the terms interchangeably, but they don’t do the same job.

 - PNR = reservation tracking